 Click here to here to see what T&I Studies students and lecturers have to say about the course!

-- The new course, accredited at Conference Interpreter level and Professional Translator level, started in March 2013.
+- This new course, accredited at Conference Interpreter level and Professional Translator level, started in March 2013.
 After an introductory semester to Translation and Interpreting Studies, students have to pass an aptitude test before they can follow specialised conference interpreting training.
 Practitioners who are already NAATI-accredited at Professional level with at least three years of documented practice, ...
 Read more

 - Four students from the Master of Interpreting and Translation Studies have recently completed a one week internship in Hobart, in the headquarters of the organisation ACAP, the Agreement on the Conservation of Albatrosses and Petrels.
 The three official working languages of this international organisation are English, French and Spanish, and the internship was an opportunity for ...
 Read more